bartificer/programming-by-stealth/docs/pbs61.md

 });
 ```

-Most of this code is very similar to that in `pbs60b.html`, but the two notable differences are where the code extracts the values from the text box and dropdown.
+Most of this code is very similar to that in `pbs60b.html`, but the two notable differences are where the code extracts the values from the text box and drop-down.

 To get at the value of the text box I used: